-The Emotional Self-Disclosure (ESDS) was developed by Snell to get approval from others.
+She Emotional Self-Disclosure (ESDS) was developed by Snell to get approval from others.
 This diverse experience has been studied at a broad level two.
-At the individual level, for example, Izard and Buechler send messages as complex phenomena that have unique neurophysiological, expressive, and experiential components.
+At the individual level, for example, Izard and Buechler send messages as complex 5 enomena that have unique neurophysiological, expressive, and experiential components.
 In this discussion, we gather to develop and validate the self-report size of emotional self-disclosure (Abediny & Barzegar Bafrooei, 2018).
 Self-disclosure is one of the factors that influence anxiety.
 This involves the process of expressing the person's thoughts, inner feelings, and previous experiences for others.
-Internal information exchange is calculated for the original process itself through which relationships between individuals develop (O'Connor et al., 2007).
-There are several theories about how to uncover emotionally aimed at positive psychological processes.
+Internal informal process itself through which relationships between individuals develop (O'Connor et al., 2007).
+There are several theories about ourcover emotionally aimed at positive psychological processes.
 Based on cognitive inhibition theory, not talking about facts, thoughts, and experiences is essential to keep the mind active to prevent feelings and thoughts.
 This process causes chronic stress and causes such problems, while disclosure of difficulties reduces other psychological issues (Pennebaker, Zech, & Rimé, 2004).
 In cognitive change theory, the person rebuilds life events, understands them better, and discovers a new meaning of life in circumstances by expressing emotions in the face of dangerous activities.
 This process makes the emotional experience of being absorbed in cognitive systems with new structures and those that adopt it as ordinary life experiences (Pennebaker & Seagal, 1999).

-Nowadays, emotional disclosure research has witnessed parallel trends with changes in stress and coping with research (Affleck, Zautra, Tennen, & Armeli, 1999).
+Nowadays, emotional disclosure research has witnessed parallel trends with changes in 49 ess and coping with research (Affleck, Zautra, Tennen, & Armeli, 1999).
 (Abediny & Barzegar Bafrooei, 2018) found a significant relationship between pregnancy pressure and self-disclosure subscales such as depression.
-Men are considered inexpressive towards women, and they often believe themselves to be less "emotional" than women (Abediny & Barzegar Bafrooei, 2018).
+Men are considered inexpressive towards women, and they often believe themselves to be less "emotional al" than women (Abediny & Barzegar Bafrooei, 2018).
 The Emotional Self- Disclosure Scale (Snell, 2013): 1.Depression emotional-disclosure subscale: 2.
-Happiness emotional-disclosure subscale, 3.
+Happiness emotional-disclosure subscale; 3.
 Jealousy emotional-disclosure subscale: 4.
-Anxiety emotional-disclosure subscale: 5.
-Anger emotional-disclosure, 6.
-Calmness emotional-disclosure subscale: Apathy emotional-disclosure subscale: 8.
+Anxiety emotional-disclosure subscale: 8.
 Fear emotional-disclosure subscale.